openedx/edx-documentation/en_us/students/source/completing_assignments/online_proctoring_rules_students.rst

 exam, including the software download and system check steps.

-As with other ID-verified assessments and exams, learners will be asked to establish their identity during the proctored exam process by supplying a government-issued photo ID with a full name that matches the name they used to register on edX.org.
+As with other ID-verified assessments and exams, learners will be asked to establish their identity during the proctored exam process by supplying a photo ID with a name that matches the full name they use in their edx.org account.

 .. note:: If you require additional time or any specific accommodations or exemptions to the exam policies in order to complete a proctored exam,